NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 problem is first solved using subsampled images and terrain then it is successively refined.

-If possible, it may still be desirable to bundle-adjust the cameras first (:numref:`bundle_adjust`).
+Yet this process can be unreliable.
+It is suggested to bundle-adjust the cameras first (:numref:`bundle_adjust`).
 It is important to note that bundle adjustment may fail if the images have sufficiently different illumination, as it will not be able to find matches among images.
-A solution to this is discussed in :numref:`sfs-lola`.
+A solution to this is discussed in :numref:`sfs-lola`, and it amounts to bridging the gap between images with dis-similar illumination with more images of intermediate illumination, and sorting those by Sun azimuth angle.

 To make bundle adjustment and stereo faster, we first crop the images, such as shown below (the crop parameters can be determined via